Jarzka/stylefy/README.md

 ## Media queries

-Define how your style looks different on various screen sizes:
+Define how your style looks on various screen sizes:

 ```clojure
 (def phone-width "414px")